 This was on 3 April 1775.
 Cresswell then went to Winchester, met Rice, and George Rice agreed to guide him west as far as Illinois for the price of 500 acres of land.
 The two then left Winchester for Illinois on 5 April 1775.
 But by May, when the two had reached Fort Pitt at the confluence of the Monongahela and Allegheny Rivers, the two had a falling out, apparently over their conflicting political views (Cresswell was violently opposed to the American Revolution, and George Rice was poised to fight on its behalf), and their conflict came to a head on 27 May, when Cresswell, who had a suspicious nature according to many accounts, decided Rice intended to take him no further than Kentucky, and Rice threatened violence as Cresswell goaded and insulted him.
 This ended their relationship, and Cresswell never reached Illinois.
 Cresswell notes in his journal that Reorge Rice had a brother-in-law at Fort Pitt, Zachariah Connell (1741-1813), whom they visited.
-Connell married George’s sister Rebecca Rice (1741-1805).
+Connell married George’s sister Rebecca Rice, who was born 23 September 1740, according to the bible of her father Patrick Rice.
 Immediately after he returned to Virginia from this expedition, George entered Revolutionary service.

 As my previous posting indicated, extensive documentation of George Rice’s Revolutionary service is found in both his service papers held by the National Archives and in his Revolutionary bounty land claims files held by the Library of Virginia.
 From these sets of valuable documents, we learn that George Rice began his Revolutionary service in June or July 1775 as a lieutenant under Captain John Neville and First Lieutenant Andrew Waggoner, after which he became a captain in the 11th Virginia regiment under Colonel Daniel Morgan on 10 March 1777.